The types of travel insurance coverage explained

 Travel insurance plans through TuGo

 Canadians, visitors to Canada, and international students can purchase a multitude of coverage for their upcoming travel plans.
 With TuGo these plans can include coverage for single or multi annual trips.
 Emergency medical insurance within Canada and worldwide, which includes emergency medical treatments, such as ambulance services, follow-up visits, childcare costs, family transportation and other out-of-pocket expenses.
-There are additional options for trip cancellation or trip interuption, or interruption only insurance, with options for $0 deductibles.
+There are additional options for trip cancellation or trip interruption, or interruption only insurance, with options for $0 deductibles.

 Additional coverage options